Affiliate links on Android Authority may earn us a commission. Learn more.

 By now, most people have a good idea of how always-on displays work.
 They allow you to check things like the time and if you have any notifications without fully waking your phone’s screen.
 Time — one of 11 always-on display designs you can choose between in Oxygen OS 11 — goes a step further and allows you to check how many times you’ve unlocked your device throughout the day.
 The phone plots each unlock on a timeline that cuts down through the middle of the display.

-If you don’t want your phone to remind you how much you use it each time you pick it up, you can instead choose between multiple digital and analog clock designs.
+If you don’t want your phone to remind you how much you use it, you can instead choose between multiple digital and analog clock designs.
 If none of those appeal to you — or you want to push out extra battery life from your phone — you can continue using OnePlus’ existing Ambient Display functionality.

 Improved dark mode

 Oxygen OS 11 introduces several tweaks to OnePlus’ existing Dark Mode.
 To make different interface elements more legible and easier to differentiate when Dark Mode is active, OnePlus has tweaked the feature to make use of more dark gray hues.